Last Updated: 14th October 2025

 Shipping Electrical Goods From the UK to the USA

-You can typically bring used household goods, including electrical items, into the US duty-free, provided they’ve been owned and used for at least 12 months.
-However, all electrical items must still be declared to the US Customs and Border Protection.
-It’s important that you make sure large items like fridges and ovens are clean, dry, and free of any food or liquid to comply with biosecurity criteria.
+You can usually bring used household goods, including electrical appliances, into the US duty-free as long as they’ve been owned and used for at least 12 months.
+All electrical items must still be declared to US Customs and Border Protection on arrival.

 How Much Does it Cost to Ship Electrical Appliances From the UK to USA?